 Jordan Clive

-Lead Machine Learning Engineer @ Chattermill AI • Previously: Imperial College London / Funding Circle
+Lead Deep Learning Scientist @ Chattermill AI • Previously: Imperial College London / Funding Circle

 Hey, thanks for stopping by! đź‘‹

-I am Lead Deep Learning Engineer at Chattermill.
-I modify, train and deploy deep learning models.
-I also work for the LAION AI (Stability AI) research group and train models on their multi-node research cluster as well as JUWELS and LUMI supercomputers.
+I am the Lead Deep Learning Scientist at Chattermill.
+I lead the design and implementation of ML pipelines where we modify, train and deploy deep learning models.
+Recently, I worked for LAION AI (Stability AI) research group and trained models on their multi-node research cluster as well as JUWELS and LUMI supercomputers.

-I'm interested in all aspects of machine learning, particularly parameter efficient adaptation of large language and vision models.
-My research interests lie in productionizing ML systems, long context text summarization, and the data flywheel effect for robust/scalable systems.
-As an engineer, I'm interested in production-grade ML systems, and reallocating compute to training from compute for inference, leading to faster predictions.
+I'm interested in all aspects of machine learning, particularly parameter efficient adaptation of large language and vision and speech models.
+My research interests lie in long context text summarization, and the data flywheel effect for robust/scalable systems.
+As an engineer, I'm interested in production-grade ML systems.

 Previously, I completed my Masters in ML from Imperial College London, where I was advised by Marek Rei and Kris Cao of DeepMind and worked on parameter efficient natural language generation.
 I completed my undergraduate in mathematical physics at Durham University.

-I also love contributing to open-source projects and have been an active contributor to projects such as the BigScience Workshop and the GEM Benchmark.
+I also love contributing to open-source projects and have been an active contributor to projects such as the BigScience Workshop and the Massive Text Embedding and GEM Benchmarks.

 In my spare time, I enjoy sports (mostly tennis and running), mountaineering, rock-climbing and ski-touring.